 HASH Index Listings are intended to host Content.
 You may include static images, links, and promotional text in the README documentation associated with your listing, but they must be related to the project you are hosting on HASH.

-You may not advertise in other Users’ repositories, such as by posting monetized or excessive bulk content in comments.
+You may not advertise in other Users’ repositories or workspaces, such as by posting monetized or excessive bulk content in comments.

 Short version: You are responsible for any fees associated with your use of HASH.
 We are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.

 Our pricing and payment terms are available at hash.ai/pricing.
 If you agree to a subscription price, that will remain your price for the duration of the payment term; however, prices are subject to change at the end of a payment term.

 By agreeing to these Terms, you are giving us permission to charge your on-file credit card, PayPal account, or other approved methods of payment for fees that you authorize for HASH.